AckerlyXu/heima/articles/iot-hub/iot-hub-devguide-security.md

 Remember that all functionality accessible from devices is exposed by design on endpoints with prefix `/devices/{deviceId}`.

+> [!IMPORTANT]
-> [AZURE.IMPORTANT] The only way that IoT Hub authenticates a specific device is using the device identity symmetric key.
+> The only way that IoT Hub authenticates a specific device is using the device identity symmetric key.
 In cases when a shared access policy is used to access device functionality, the solution must consider the component issuing the security token as a trusted subcomponent.

 The device-facing endpoints are (irrespective of the protocol):